python/cpython/Doc/library/stdtypes.rst

 operations and higher than the comparisons; the unary operation ``~`` has the same priority as the other unary numeric operations (``+`` and ``-``).

-This table lists the bitwise operations sorted in ascending priority (operations in the same box have the same priority):
+This table lists the bitwise operations sorted in ascending priority:

 +------------+--------------------------------+----------+
 | Operation  | Result                         | Notes    |